 Gary Habermas often is asked to review the stories that take a religious turn.
 He notes that some of the stories are strange and don’t follow a Christian worldview.

-Habermas observes that about 20% of NDEs are hellish in nature, while about 80% of NDEs are not.
-Many people describe a light that they equate with unconditional love, and many of those people are not Christian or even religious.
+Habermas observes that about 20% of NDEs are hellish in nature.
+Many people, on the other hand, describe a light that they equate with unconditional love, and many of those people are not Christian or even religious.

 According to Habermas, the NDE data indicates that something objective is going on, but people may have different interpretations based on their own experiences and worldviews.
 Factual observations are one thing, but interpretation is another.